zyriab/polaris-file-explorer/README.md

 ## Installation

-Until a NPM package is made available, you need to download this repo's content and include it in your frontend folders (you can ommit the packages\*.json).
+Until a NPM package is made available, you need to download this repo's content and include the files inside the `src` folder in your frontend folders.
 For example, you can put the files in `your_project/src/utils/pfx/`.

 **Note**: This implementation makes use of Auth0, but I'd like to let the user (dev) choose in future versions.
 At the moment, you need to wrap your application in Auth0 `AuthProvider` component in order for it to work.